animatlabs/workflow-forge/README.md

 ## Extensions Ecosystem

+**ZERO VERSION CONFLICTS** → Extensions use Costura.Fody to embed dependencies as compressed resources.
+Your users can have **ANY version** of Serilog, Polly, FluentValidation, or OpenTelemetry - **NO conflicts possible!**

-**Add capabilities without dependencies** → Optional extensions available:
+**Add capabilities without dependencies** → Optional extensions:

 | Extension | Purpose | Package |
 |-----------|---------|---------|